nathangtg/AeroSystem/README.md

 AeroCheck is a software system designed to revolutionize the airline industry by simplifying the check-in process and boarding pass issuance for passengers.
 Developed as part of the Object-Oriented Modelling subject (DIT2123) in the Diploma in Information Technology program at Sunway Diploma Studies, AeroCheck aims to enhance efficiency, improve passenger experience, and ensure seamless operations for airlines.

+## Justification for Using .NET with C#

+When selecting the technology stack for AeroCheck, careful consideration was given to various factors to ensure the project's success and efficiency.
+Here are the reasons why .NET with C# was chosen over Java with Maven:

+1. **Integrated Development Environment (IDE)**: Visual Studio offers a robust set of tools and features tailored for C# development, providing a seamless development experience with features like IntelliSense, debugging, and graphical interface design.

+2. **Language and Framework Consistency**: .NET provides a unified framework for building different types of applications, ensuring consistency in language and framework across various project components.
+This consistency simplifies development, maintenance, and deployment processes.

+3. **Performance**: .NET's Just-In-Time (JIT) compilation and optimized runtime environment offer competitive performance compared to Java applications.
+With advancements in .NET 8.0, developers can leverage performance enhancements to build fast and responsive applications like AeroCheck.

+4. **Dependency Management**: .NET's NuGet package manager simplifies dependency management, making it easier to integrate third-party libraries and components into the project.

+5. **Language Features**: C# offers modern language features such as async/await for asynchronous programming, LINQ for querying data, and powerful lambda expressions, enhancing developer productivity and code readability.

+6. **Community and Ecosystem**: .NET has a large and active developer community supported by Microsoft, providing a wide range of libraries, frameworks, and tools that streamline development tasks and solve common challenges.

+Considering these factors and the specific requirements outlined in the project description, .NET with C# emerges as the better framework for developing AeroCheck, ensuring efficient development, enhanced performance, and robust functionality.

 ## Author

 - Nathan G